Johnbx9/Scrolling-Game/README.md

 # Scrolling-Game
 An endless platformer game.
-As a tressure hunter collect teassure to increase your score.
+As a treasure hunter collect teassure to increase your score.
 How high can you go?
 Note: **Do not own music and artwork**

 A group of 3 classmates and I created this endless platformer game as part of a final assignment for a videogame programming class.